martinboers/plcnext-book/src/ch01-01-ip-address.md

 rtt min/avg/max/mdev = 4.877/9.690/18.464/6.214 ms
 ```

+### Use the Display (RFC only)

+RFC controllers come with an integrated touch-screen display, which can be used to set the controller's IP address.

 ### Use PLCnext Engineer

 For Windows users, it is also possible to set the IP address of the PLCnext Control device using [PLCnext Engineer][plcnext-eng] software.
 Refer to the guide "[Getting started with PLCnext Engineer][plcnext-eng-getting-started]" for instructions on how to do this.

+### Edit the interfaces file

+Once the device is accessible over the network via `ssh` (for example), it is possible to change the IP address of the device by editing the file `/etc/network/interfaces` directly on the device.

 [what-you-will-need]: ch00-00-introduction.md#what-you-will-need
 [profinet]: https://www.profibus.com/technology/profinet/